-5. Voters included in a special list of voters based on paragraph 1(d) of this article shall participate in elections held through majoritarian and/or proportional electoral system in accordance with the procedure established by paragraphs (5^2) , (5^3) and (6) of this article.
+$5^1$ .
+Voters included in a special list of voters based on paragraph 1(d) of this article shall participate in elections held through majoritarian and/or proportional electoral system in accordance with the procedure established by paragraphs ( $5^2$ ), ( $5^3$ ) and (6) of this article.

-5^2 .
-Voters included in a special list of voters based on paragraph 1(d) of this article shall cast their votes according to the place of deployment of a relevant military division/unit in an electoral district(s) determined by a DEC for the purposes of participating in elections of the Parliament of Georgia held through majoritarian/proportional electoral system, elections of the President of Georgia, and elections of municipal bodies, as well as in referenda.
+$5^2$ .
+Voters included in a special list of voters based on paragraph 1(d) of this article shall cast their votes according to the place of deployment of a relevant military division/unit in an electoral district(s) determined by a DEC for the purposes of participating in elections of the Parliament of Georgia held through majoritarian/proportional electoral system, Presidential elections of Georgia, and elections of municipal bodies, as well as in referenda.

-5^3 .
+$5^3$ .
 Based on paragraph 1(d) of this article, voters included in a special list of voters shall participate in:

-a) elections of the Parliament of Georgia held through proportional electoral system and elections of the President of Georgia, as well as in referenda;
+a) elections of the Parliament of Georgia held through proportional electoral system and Presidential elections of Georgia, as well as in referenda;